OWASP/www-chapter-indian-institute-of-information-technology-kottayam/tab_events.md

   <div style="flex: 2;">
     <strong> DAY-2 : Network Scanning & NMAP </strong><br>
     (Speaker: Darisi Priyatham) <br><br>
-    - Nmap, a potent network scanning tool, is crucial for discovering hosts and vulnerabilities.<br> Operating within networks, which range from local to global scales, it assesses security by <br>
+    - Nmap, a potent network scanning tool, is crucial for discovering hosts and vulnerabilities.
-   revealing open ports and facilitating communication and resource sharing.
+   Operating within networks, which range from local to global scales, it assesses security by revealing open ports and facilitating communication and resource sharing.

   </div>